Ibn-e-Safi: Jasoosi Dunya and Imran Series

 According to one of his autobiographical essays, someone at a literary meeting claimed that Urdu literature had little scope beyond sexual themes.
 To challenge this notion, Ibn-e-Safi began writing several detective stories in January 1952.
 These were published in the monthly digest, Nikhat, under the series name Jasoosi Dunya.
 In 1953, Ibn-e-Safi, along with his mother and sister, moved to Karachi, Pakistan, joining his father who had migrated there earlier in 1947.

 In 1955, Ibn-e-Safi started Imran Series, which gained as much fame and success as Jasoosi Dunya.
 Ibne Safi's novels – characterised by a blend of adventure, suspense, violence, romance, and comedy – achieved massive popularity by a broad readership.

-On many occasions, Ibne Safi crafted imaginative settings for his stories.
-The mesmerizing tapestry of his writing brings these fantastical realms to life in the minds of his readers.
-Devoted fans have become connoisseurs of the people and cultures inhabiting realms such as Shakraal, Karaghaal, Maqlaaq, Zeroland, and many other creative domains.
-Across cities in India and Pakistan, discothèques, bars, nightclubs, and hotels have been named after iconic venues from his novels, including Dilkusha, Figaro, Niagara, Tip Top, and High Circle.
+Ibn-e-Safi was a creator of secondary world fiction, creating numerous fantastical settings for his works.
+Fans of his work praise these settings for their imagination and versimilitude, and many locations from his novels have inspired the names of venues in cities in India and Pakistan.